aalmusaw/CS2210/README.md

 # CS2210-Data-Structures-and-Algorithms
 This repository contains my course work for an elementary Data Structures and Algorithms course offered by the University of Western Ontario.
+I took this course in September 2019.

 All uploaded submissions are as is and not corrected if there are any problems.
 I have included grader feedback for each assignment.